| You Gotta Love 'em: A Poetry and Prose Anthology

 Ledford is a member of North Carolina Writer’s Network and North

 Carolina Poetry Society.
-She’s listed with A Directory of American Poets
+She’s listed with A Directory of American

-Paul Green Award for her poetry chapbooks,
+received the Paul Green Award for her poetry chapbooks, Patchwork

-& reviews appear in Windhover,Praesidium,
+Society.
+His poetry & reviews appear in Windhover,Praesidium,

-Permafrost, Petigru Review, Caribbean Writer, & PSSC Yearbooks. ~M~ Al Manning is
+Permafrost, Petigru Review, Caribbean Writer, & PSSC

-a retired Navy officer, currently living in Pittsboro, Al is on the Board
+Manning is a retired Navy officer, currently living in

-of Trustees for the North Carolina Writers’ Network, and is the NCWN representative
+Pittsboro, Al is on the Board of Trustees for the North Carolina Writers’

-for Chatham County.
-A Pushcart nominee, his short stories, poems and essays
+nominee, his short stories, poems and essays appeared in Lights in the

-and The Outer Side of Life.
-His latest book is Curmudgeon’s Book
+Life.
+His latest book is Curmudgeon’s Book of Nursery Rhymes,

 lives in Raleigh, NC with her parents and two brothers.
 She is in the 10th